Skip to content

 Pre-Trained Models

-The following table provides the latest performance and accuracy results for ECG segmentation models.
+The following table provides the latest performance and accuracy results for segmentation models.
 Additional result details can be found in Model Zoo → Segmentation.

 Target Classes

-Below outlines the classes available for ECG segmentation.
+Below outlines the classes available for segmentation.
 When training a model, the number of classes, mapping, and names must be provided.
 This allows for the most flexibility in the segmentation task.

 CLASS LABELS